 - The scripting plugins, to provide additional scripting languages

 There are two ways to add plugins to a cluster in Elasticsearch Service:

 - Select one of the official plugins already available in Elasticsearch Service.

 - Upload a custom plugin and then install it on your cluster.

-Custom plugins can include the official Elasticsearch plugins not provided with Elastic Cloud, any of the community-sourced plugins, or plugins that you write yourself.
+Custom plugins can include the official Elasticsearch plugins not provided with Elasticsearch Service, any of the community-sourced plugins, or plugins that you write yourself.
 Uploading custom plugins is available only to Gold and Platinum subscriptions.
 For more information, check Upload custom plugins and bundles.

 To learn more about what official and community-sourced plugins are available, refer to Elasticsearch Plugins and Integrations.